John Hirst (historian): Public intellectual

 Historian Frank Bongiorno described Hirst as a "creative historian capable of engaging a wide audience, as well as a public intellectual who delighted, infuriated and provoked".
 He contributed many opinion pieces and commentaries to Australian newspapers and journals.
 Jeremy Sammut has noted that Hirst was motivated by an independent mind and a distaste for unthinking conformity.
 He "defied simplistic categorisation as a partisan because his politics were idiosyncratic".
-Sammut wrote Hirst was committed "the rigorous pursuit of historical truth that drove him to explore the deeper patterns and meanings of the past, and the contemporary implications, that others had missed or misled us about".
+Sammut wrote Hirst was committed to "the rigorous pursuit of historical truth that drove him to explore the deeper patterns and meanings of the past, and the contemporary implications, that others had missed or misled us about".
 Hirst described himself as an old-fashioned social democrat.

 Public appointments

 Hirst held a number of appointments during his career.
 He was a member of the Prime Minister's Republic Advisory Committee, the chair of the Commonwealth Civics Education Group, a member of the Film Australia Board, a council member of the National Museum of Australia, and a member of the board of Old Parliament House in Canberra.
 He wrote the official history of Australia for new citizens and took a prominent part in the history summit convened by Prime Minister John Howard in 2006.
 Hirst advised the Victorian Government on the school history curriculum and was history adviser to the National Curriculum Authority.
 He was elected to the Academy of the Social Sciences in Australia in 1986.
 A committed republican, Hirst was the Convenor of the Republican Movement in Victoria.